 After Brady was drafted 199th overall in the 2000 draft and took over for an injured Drew Bledsoe in his second season, he combined with head coach Bill Belichick to set a new standard for success.
 They’ve since teamed up for six Super Bowl titles, nine SB appearances, and a ridiculous 16 AFC East titles.

-Here is a breakdown of how Brady’s decision to sign with the Bucs impacts the NFL Futures market.
+Here is a breakdown of how Brady’s decision to sign with the Bucs, plus the surprising addition of Gronk, impacts the NFL futures market.

 Tampa Bay Buccaneers